 Where the Hospital has incurred an expense on behalf of another entity, payment is recovered from the other entity by way of a recharge of the cost incurred.
 Recoveries can relate to the recharge of salaries and wages or various goods and services.
-Revenue from these services is recognised on a time-and-material basis as services are provided.
-Any amounts remaining unpaid at the end of the reporting period are treated as an accounts receivable.
+Revenue from these services are recognized on a time-and-material basis as services are provided.